dlang-tour/core/public/content/en/vibed/deploy-on-heroku.md

 ### Openning dynos to request

-Right now, our app is running on a web dyno.
+After deploying, the app is running on a web dyno.
 Think of a dyno as a lightweight container that runs the command specified in the Procfile.

-You can check how many dynos are running using the ps command:
+To check how many dynos are running using the ps command:

 ```
 $ heroku ps